sunrayyourdev/wish-simulator/README.md

 ## Usage

 1. Open your web browser and go to `http://127.0.0.1:5000`.
+2. If there is `KeyError`, go to `http://127.0.0.1:5000/restart-database`
-2. Select a banner and start wishing.
+3. Select a banner and start wishing.
-3. View your wish history and results.
+4. View your wish history and results.

 ## Stack